batteryouo/nineGridHomography/README.md

 4. To terminate the process at any time, press the `ESC` key.

+5. The processed images will be saved in the `image_rect_proc` directory.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.